 - Mixed hearing loss happens when someone has both conductive and sensorineural hearing problems.

 - Central hearing loss happens when the cochlea is working properly, but other parts of the brain are not.
 This is a less frequent type of hearing loss and is more difficult to treat.

 - Auditory processing disorders (APD).
 This is not exactly a type of hearing loss because someone with APD can usually hear well in a quiet environment.
 But most people with APD have difficulty hearing in a noisy environment, which is the usual environment we live in.
 In most cases, APD can be treated with proper therapy.

 The degree of hearing impairment can vary widely from person to person.
 Some people have partial hearing loss, meaning that the ear can pick up some sounds; others have complete hearing loss, meaning that the ear cannot hear at all (people with complete hearing loss are considered deaf).
 In some types of hearing loss, a person can have much more trouble when there is background noise.
 One or both ears may be affected, and the impairment may be worse in one ear than in the other.

 The timing of the hearing loss can vary, too.
 Congenital hearing loss is present at birth.
 Acquired hearing loss happens later in life — during childhood, the teen years, or in adulthood — and it can be sudden or progressive (happening slowly over time).

-According to the National Institute on Deafness and Other Communication Disorders, about 28 million Americans are deaf or hearing impaired.
-That's about 1 out of every 10 people.
-Another 30 million are exposed to hazardous noise levels on a regular basis.
+According to the National Institute on Deafness and Other Communication Disorders, about 37.5 million American people aged 18 and over are deaf or hearing impaired.
+That's about 15 out of every 100 people.
+Another 26 million are exposed to hazardous noise levels on a regular basis.
 Hearing loss is also the most common birth anomaly.